 Pesticides are a collective term for pesticides and biocides.
 Switzerland is one of the countries with the highest consumption of pesticides, around 2,200 tonnes per year.
 For this reason and due to high precipitation rates, the limit value is often exceeded in water bodies: in intensively used agricultural zones, it is even exceeded at 70% of measuring points.
 Around one in five drinking water catchments is affected by increased pesticide concentrations.
 Various experts therefore rate pesticides as the greatest threat to water quality at present.

-In 2013, around 53 tonnes of antibiotics were sold in the veterinary medicine sector and around 35 tonnes were used in human medicine.
+In Switzerland, around 29 tonnes of antibiotics were sold in the field of veterinary medicine in 2020, and around 35 tonnes were used in human medicine (as of 2013).
 Due to the high use of antibiotics, resistance to these active ingredients quickly develops.
 Although it is currently assumed that the spread of resistance is more likely to be a long-term process, the spread of antibiotic resistance in the environment is increasingly considered a serious problem.